Zequinha (footballer, born 1987)

-José Egas dos Santos Branco (born 7 January 1987), known as Zequinha, is a Portuguese professional footballer who plays as a forward or winger for União Futebol Comércio e Indústria.
+José Egas dos Santos Branco (born 7 January 1987), known as Zequinha, is a Portuguese professional footballer who plays as a forward or winger for Liga 3 club São João de Ver.

 Club career

 Born in Setúbal, Zequinha was an unsuccessful youth graduate at FC Porto.
 He went on to serve consecutive loans in the following three years after having appeared for their reserves – and only three times – in both the country's second and third divisions (G.D.
 Tourizense, F.C.
 Penafiel, Gondomar S.C. and Gil Vicente FC).

 In the summer of 2009, Zequinha was released and joined Primeira Liga newcomers S.C.
 Olhanense on a free transfer, penning a three-year contract.
 He made his debut in the competition on 16 August, playing 72 minutes in a 0–0 away draw against Associação Naval 1º de Maio.

 Zequinha moved abroad in July 2011, signing for two years with Athlitiki Enosi Larissa F.C. in Greece.
 After two seasons in division two he signed with Panthrakikos F.C. in the Super League where he stayed until 7 January 2014, signing with his boyhood club Vitória F.C. three days later and renewing his contract for three years in December 2014.

 On 11 August 2017, Zequinha joined Indian Super League franchise ATK from C.D.
 Nacional.
 He returned to Portugal and its top flight in July 2018, on a two-year deal at Vitória de Setúbal.
 In the 2022–23 season he scored 15 goals, but his team was relegated to the fourth tier; they had already met that fate in 2019–20 – from the main division – due to financial irregularities.

 Zequinha totalled 154 appearances and 46 goals in all competitions during his second spell at the Estádio do Bonfim.
 On 22 January 2024, the 37-year-old free agent returned to division two by signing a one-year contract with C.F.
 Os Belenenses.